GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 ### “This site can't provide a secure connection”

 The site is not loading your Managed Certificate yet.
 Make sure you are accessing Cloud Governance by the hostname, not the Load Balancer IP.
 Wait a few minutes for the Managed Certificate and Load Balancer to become ready.
 The Managed Certificate relies on your DNS to propagate the A record before it can provision correctly.
+Certificate provisioning can take up to an hour or even longer.
+You can check the status of your certificate through kubectl:

+    gcloud container clusters get-credentials <cluster name>
+    kubectl describe managedcertificate managed-certificate -n <namespace>

 ###  “Connection Closed”